Adjunct Project: Co-Organizer for Advocacy and Education

 The Doctoral and Graduate Students’ Council (DGSC) seeks candidates for the open position of Co-Organizer for Advocacy and Education at the CUNY Adjunct Project.

 The Adjunct Project is an affiliate organization of the DGSC.
-Its three co-organizers work with each other, the DGSC, and labor organizing efforts on and off-campus to advocate for, share information with, and collaboratively build the power of CUNY adjuncts and Graduate Center student workers.
-The organization has as its mandate to raise consciousness on the state of academic labor as a whole.
+Its new team of three co-organizers will work with each other, the DGSC, and labor organizing efforts on and off-campus to advocate for, share information with, and collaboratively build the power of CUNY adjuncts and Graduate Center student workers.
+The organization is mandated to raise consciousness on the state of academic labor.

-The new coordinator will serve alongside two other co-organizers from April 2022 to June 30, 2022, with the possibility of reappointment, and be paid an annual stipend of approximately $4,787.60 to be paid in monthly payments throughout the year.
+The new coordinator will serve alongside the other two new co-organizers from June 30, 2022, to June 30, 2023, with the possibility of reappointment, and be paid an annual stipend of approximately $4,787.60 in monthly payments throughout the year.
 Applicants must be matriculated Graduate Center students with experience as CUNY adjuncts or adjunct-equivalent roles.

 The successful applicant will work together with the other co-organizers of the Adjunct Project, who are collectively responsible for: